See yourself working from your home office, managing an ecommerce business from your laptop?

 Another way to reduce the overhead costs involved with inventory is to create a digital product.
 You can outsource the creation of an e-book or a paid app to a freelancer.
 To cut costs, you can put together an online course using the technology you already have.
 Then, sell your digital products to people who are searching for information on Google.

-Starting an Online Store: Examples
+Opening an Online Store: Examples

 Looking for inspiration?
 Here are some examples of online stores you can launch.